usfsipsentinelnetwork/MIMP_Beta/README.md

 Currently the implementation is simple.
 MIMP only currently supports a basic high level (ie >= genus) amplicon pipeline

-1. "Quick & Dirty" which relies solely on alignment to the UNITE database.
+**1. "Quick & Dirty" which relies solely on alignment to the UNITE database.**

 MIMP will also support